 Learners are encouraged to plan their own work schedules and are required to meet strict deadlines.
-Diaries of work may be required to be kept in some modules, particularly project-based modules.
-Learners undertake Honours Research Project (four options).
+Diaries of work may be required in some modules, particularly project-based modules.
+Learners undertake an Honours Research Project in the final year.

 4. Transferable/key skills